icure/medtech-docs/sdks/troubleshooting.md

 to recover it.
 However, it is possible to create a new key for the user and give them access back to their data.
 The whole procedure is explained in the [What if my user lost their private key?](/sdks/how-to/how-to-authenticate-a-user/my-user-lost-their-key.md) page.

+## Useful links
+You did not find the solution to your problem?
+You can open an issue on our [GitHub repository](https://github.com/icure/icure-medical-device-js-sdk) or open a ticket on our [CSM](https://icure.atlassian.net/servicedesk/customer/portal/3).